wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/UnitTesting.md

 The above test calls the `LoadUserProfileViewState.LoaderModel`'s load function and asserts that the loading view state and the loaded state are emitted before the publisher finishes.

-To consider the feature "fully tested", a test should be written for every model and action to validate that every possible view state output (including error states) is correctly emitted when called, and that the appropriate data is associated with the view states.
+To consider the feature "fully tested", a test should be written for every model and action to validate that every possible view state output (including error states) is correctly emitted when called and that the appropriate data is associated with the view states.

 ## Easier Unit Testing